abdulfathah-jpg/portfolio/_posts/2025-11-24-MiniProject.md2.md

          6. Instructive language – forbidden, allowed, rewarding, beneficial, recommended.

-*	Output: Extracted entities are stored as JSON files for analysis, and are used for below processes with QGIS maps, Graphviz networks, and Twine flows for integrated, multi-modal visualization.
+*	Output: Extracted entities are stored as JSON files and csv files for analysis, and are used for below processes with QGIS maps, Graphviz networks, and Twine flows for integrated, multi-modal visualization.
 A glossary will be created for technical terms related to pilgrimage, such as Mīqāt, Ihram, etc., with definitions.

 4) Spatial Mapping